grafana/terraform-provider-grafana/docs/index.md

 [Grafana OnCall](https://grafana.com/docs/oncall/latest/oncall-api-reference/)
 uses API keys to allow access to the API.
 You can request a new OnCall API key in OnCall -> Settings page.

+### `connections_api_access_token`
+An access policy token created on the [Grafana Cloud Portal](https://grafana.com/docs/grafana-cloud/account-management/authentication-and-permissions/access-policies/authorize-services/) to manage connections resources, such as Metrics Endpoint jobs.
+For guidance on creating one, see section [obtaining connections access token](#obtaining-connections-access-token)